-The Adult Adventure Program is a program to provide adults with the same fun and active programming that the youth in the Adventure program get to enjoy.
+The Adult Adventure Program is a program that provides adults with the same fun and active programming that the youth in the Adventure program get to enjoy.

-Being part of Chelsea Nordiq we also help out with club events such as the Ski Swap and the Cookie Beiner.
-We also welcome parents to ski with us as it improves the experience for all in terms of pacing, timing and supervision.
+Being part of Chelsea Nordiq, we also help out with club events such as the Ski Swap and the Cookie Beiner.

 What is the training schedule?

-The season starts October 13th.
+The season usually starts mid-October.
+For 2020: The season starts Saturday, October 10, 2020.
 Practices are held on the following days and times: